Enhancing Task Performance of Learned Simplified Models via Reinforcement Learning

 \subsection{Differentiable MPC and Reinforcement Learning}

-The prior works \cite{Okada.etal2017, Amos.etal2019, Esfahani.etal2021} are the most relevant to ours: forming parametric MPC with learnable either cost functions or dynamic constraints, and optimizing its parameters via some losses such as imitation or RL loss.
-However, those works express some limitations.
-Amos et al. \cite{Amos.etal2019} propose to use simple linear dynamic models and limit their experiments to imitation learning on low-dimensional tasks.
-Meanwhile, Esfahani et al. \cite{Esfahani.etal2021} focus more on robust MPC, optimizing parameters of the cost functions for better performance with the presence of disturbances and uncertainties, but critically require access to ground-truth dynamics.
+Control policies formulated as differentiable MPC problems and optimized using backpropagation, either through imitation learning or RL loss, have been extensively studied \cite{Okada.etal2017, Amos.etal2019, Esfahani.etal2021, Saxena.etal2021, Jin_NEURIPS.etal2020, Jin_NEURIPS.etal2021, wan2024difftop, pineda2022theseus, xu2023revisiting}.
+Amos et al. \cite{Amos.etal2019}, Xu et al. \cite{xu2023revisiting}, and Jin et al. \cite{Jin_NEURIPS.etal2020, Jin_NEURIPS.etal2021} propose using either a differential set of Karush–Kuhn–Tucker (KKT) or Pontryagin’s maximum principle (PMP) conditions to ensure MPC problem differentiability, with limited experiments in low-dimensional tasks. \Cross{The prior works\mbox{\cite{Okada.etal2017, Amos.etal2019, Esfahani.etal2021}} are the most relevant to ours: forming parametric MPC with learnable either cost functions or dynamic constraints, and optimizing its parameters via some losses such as imitation or RL loss.} Recent works \cite{Esfahani.etal2021, Saxena.etal2021, wan2024difftop} extend these methods to more complex robotics problems.
+Esfahani et al. \cite{Esfahani.etal2021} use a specialized Q-learning algorithm to learn MPC cost function parameters, effective in mobile robot tasks but critically requiring ground-truth dynamics.
+Wan et al. \cite{wan2024difftop} focus on image-based tasks, introducing a differentiable sampling-based MPC policy to learn latent dynamics models, encoder, and Q-value predictors concurrently, but requiring substantial data.
+For data-efficient system identification and control in state-based contact-rich tasks, Saxena et al. \cite{Saxena.etal2021} are the most relevant.
+They parameterize the dynamics model using a switching linear dynamical model with a contact-mode prediction function and construct a differentiable feedback controller (LQR), optimizing both its cost matrices and dynamics model parameters to match expert demonstrations. \Cross{However, those works express some limitations.
+Amos et al. \mbox{\cite{Amos.etal2019}} propose to use simple linear dynamic models and limit their experiments to imitation learning on low-dimensional tasks.} \Cross{Meanwhile, Esfahani et al. \mbox{\cite{Esfahani.etal2021}} focus more on robust MPC, optimizing parameters of the cost functions for better performance with the presence of disturbances and uncertainties, but critically require access to ground-truth dynamics.}